ctz/openssl-bench/README.md

 The code expects a built OpenSSL tree in `../openssl/` and the rustls repository in `../rustls`.

+Optionally you may provide a BoringSSL tree in `../boringssl/`, and select it using `make ...
+BORINGSSL=1`

 ## Running

 - `make measure`: runs bulk transfer and handshake throughput benchmarks using a predefined list of